October 26 – November 11, 2018

 Directed by Kathryn Walsh

-An amateur production by arrangement with Nick Hern Books
+An educational production by arrangement with Nick Hern Books

 As an orphaned child, Jane Eyre is taught by a succession of severe guardians to stifle her natural exuberance and as a result, she locks a part of herself away out of view from polite society.
 That is until she arrives at Thornfield Hall to begin work as a governess to the young child of Edward Rochester.
 Quickly, the wealthy man’s passionate nature reawakens Jane’s hidden self, but darker secrets are stirring in the attic above.
 Kathryn Walsh directs Polly Teale’s bold adaptation of the literary classic that uses theatrical movement to put the interior life of the novel on stage in a way you’ve never experienced before.